olegfomenko/blog/about.md

 title: About author
 ---

 Hi there!
 It's good to see you on my blog!
-I launched it to share with you some of the thoughts, ideas and experiences I've had working as a blockchain developer.
+I've launched it to share with you some of the thoughts, ideas and experiences I've had working as a blockchain developer.
 My main area of interest as well as passion is cryptography and blockchain development, which I combine while working at [Distributed Lab](https://distributedlab.com).